 During the 70s, mutation testing emerged as a technique to assess the fault-finding effectiveness of a test suite.
-It works mutating objects behavior and looking for tests to “kill” those mutants.
-The surviving mutants are the starting point to write better tests.
+It works by mutating objects behavior and looking for tests to “kill” those mutants.
+The surviving ones are the starting point to write better tests.
 Thus, this technique is an interesting alternative to code coverage regarding test quality.

 However, so far it is a “brute force” technique that takes too long to provide useful results.
 This characteristic has forbidden its widespread and practical use regardless new techniques, such as schema-based mutation and selective mutation.
 Additionally, there are no mutation testing tools (to our knowledge) that work on a meta-circular and dynamic environments, such as Smalltalk, so the compile and link time are the current technique's bottleneck.